hrguarinv/hrguarinv/README.md

-- 👋 Hi, I’m @hrguarinv, a third-year PhD student in the Department of Informatics at Pontifical Catholic University of Rio de Janeiro (PUC-Rio).
+- 👋 Hi, I’m @hrguarinv, PhD in Computer Science in the Department of Informatics at Pontifical Catholic University of Rio de Janeiro (PUC-Rio).
 - 👀 I’m interested in solving problems of software industry and helping people by using technology.
-- 🌱 I’m currently learning software engineering and artificial intelligence
+- 🌱 I’m a practitioner of software engineering and machine learning
 - 💞️ I’m looking to collaborate on software projects involving the topics above
 - 📫 Feel free to contact me at hvillamizar@inf.puc-rio.br